laurent-vigneron/FreeCodeCamp/6-Quality_Assurance_Certification/4-Sudoku_Solver/README.md

 # Sudoku Solver

 ## Introduction
 Complete change of pace with this project.
 No CRUD implementation needed, instead the logic is 100% pure JS.
-The testing part is similar to what was done in the previous projects.
+The testing part actually took me some time to figure out.
+In the end I had to bring the puzzle-solution constant within the main 'suduku-solver.js' in order to avoir an error from happening.
 If you Clone this, don't forget to set `NODE_ENV` to `test` without quotes in your .env (if you're using dotenv) or your environment variables.
 Otherwise the tests will not run.
 ---
 ### User stories: